utkarsh-dixit/Media-Share-Drupal/README.txt

 INTRODUCTION
 ------------

-Media Share module allows to share images on a node.
+Social Image Share allows to share images on a node.
 This module allows the user to share images on facebook, google plus, pininterest and twitter.